schbz/vue-breakpoint-compass/README.md

 });

-// TS users may also want to import BreakpointCompassOptions to type a custom option object. import {BreakpointCompass, BreakpointCompassOptions} from "vue-breakpoint-compass";
+// TS users may also want to import BreakpointCompassOptions to type a custom option object. import {BreakpointCompassPlugin, BreakpointCompassOptions} from "vue-breakpoint-compass";

 <!-- Options struct: -->
 const MyOptions: BreakpointCompassOptions = {